locketylerj/Python-API/README.md

 ## Python, APIs and JSON traversals
 Use  Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

-We know what you may be thinking: _"Duh.
+I know what you may be thinking: _"Duh.
 It gets hotter..."_

 But, if pressed, how would you **prove** it?